Rubyroy12/1minute-pitch/README.md

 ## Description
 This is an application that will allow users to read news basically from bitcoin, apple and tesla news.
 As a user of the web application you will be able to:
-1. See the available news on the homepage
+1. user authentication user registration and login.
-2. User can click on read more to get more news on the source website
+2. User creating a pitch
-3. See the image of the article he/she wants to read
+3. Ability to comment to the created pitch

 ## Setup and installations